digital-asset/daml/docs/source/tools/assistant.rst

    This setting is only used to inform you when an update is available.

    Set ``update-check: <number>`` to check for new versions every N seconds.
 Set ``update-check: never`` to never check for new versions.
+- ``artifactory-api-key``: If you have a license for Daml Connect EE, you can use this to specify the Artifactory API key displayed in your user profile.
+The assistant will use this to download the EE edition.

 Here is an example ``daml-config.yaml``: